 That’s the full course of the memory…nothing before and nothing after.
 I still feel a creeping dread filling me up to overflowing when I think about it.
 It creates a feeling of absolute defeat and hopelessness, something a child should never have to know.
 The goblins of my early childhood soon morphed in my memory and became aliens.
 They took their place along side the blue light and the blood orange, and my story grew in history and context.

-Soon after this I remember kneeling by my mother and my fear tumbling out, the story falling at her feet.
+Soon after this I remember kneeling by my mother, my fear tumbling out, the story falling at her feet.
 She hugged me and assured me it was just a nightmare.
 She told me it would evaporate when morning came and everything would feel better in the sunlight.
 I wanted to believe her, but the dream claimed me and stayed, even when the sun climbed over the mountain and into the sky.

 As a grown woman I can call it what it really was.
 It wasn’t a dream, but it was a nightmare; the kind that comes when your mind falls into a night it cannot shake off.
 It’s called False Memory Syndrome.
 I rode this blackest of black nightmares way too far and long, unable to pull the reigns in with my own strength.
 My headlong race to destruction came to a screeching halt when I walked into Sheryl’s office.
 I was terrified to tell her anything about me, afraid she would say I was genuinely crazy and the nightmare must continue, but that’s not how it played out.
-It took several sessions for me to get brave enough to tell her about my strange, fragmented alien encounter memories, but when I did she finally helped me open my eyes and daylight finally came.
+It took several sessions for me to get brave enough to tell her about my strange, fragmented alien encounter memories, but when I eventually did she helped me open my eyes and daylight finally came.
 That was the beginning of the end of my nightmare.

 Today’s word was false, which seemed to fit perfectly: